enio23/enio23.github.io/_pages/cv.md

 * **SYMBIOSYS ITN Early Stage Researcher/PhD Candidate** – Faculty of Mechanical Engineering and JRC COMBINE RWTH Aachen & BioQuant Zentrum Heidelberg University - Aachen & Heidelberg, Germany (*08/2016-04/2020*)
-  * **Thesis Title:** Identification of both structure and parameters of large signalling models.
+  * **Thesis Title:** Identification of both structure and parameters of large signalling models (Defended on 10-12-2020).
   * Development of computational tools used for the modelling large-scale cell signalling networks
   * Integration of optimization techniques with simulation analysis in order to provide information about the behaviour of cell signalling systems.
   * Statistical and data exploration analysis of molecular data (mainly of proteomics and transcriptomics).
   * Computational tools developed in R.
-  * Doctoral Thesis defended on 10-12-2020.

 * **Master Thesis Project** - Helmholtz Institut, RWTH Aachen - Aachen, Germany (*02/2016-08/2016*)
   * **Thesis Title:** Registration of 3D ultrasound volume images and segmentation of bone surfaces using statistical shape models.